Noosarpparashar/startupv2/python/dataGenerator/ecart_v2/README.md

    git clone https://github.com/Noosarpparashar/startupv2.git
    ```

-4. Go to the cloned directory and here you  have to change hostname, user and password to whatever you set in google cloud and also you can change speed here
+4. Go to the cloned directory and here you  have to change hostname, user and password to whatever you set in google cloud and also you can change speed here in dataGenerator.py file

    ```bash
    cd startupv2/python/dataGenerator/ecart_v2